Raffles Place: Commerce and retail

 The area become the location for well-known retail stores in the 19th century.
-Singapore's oldest [department store] John Little was established on 30 August 1842 on Commercial Square.
+John Little, Singapore's oldest department store, was established on 30 August 1842 on Commercial Square.
 Robinsons, another of the early department stores, was first established on Raffles Place in 1858 as a "family warehouse".
 Robinson's was then relocated elsewhere a few times before returning to Raffles Place in 1891.
 Whiteaway Laidlaw was first established on D'Almeida Street in 1900 before moving to Stamford House, then to Battery Road in 1910.
 The Alkaff Arcade, Singapore's first indoor shopping arcade that stretched from the waterfront of Collyer Quay to Raffles Place, was built in 1909.
 A Chinese store, the Oriental Emporium, was opened opposite Robinsons in 1966.

 The earliest banks to operate in Commercial Square were the Oriental Bank, the Chartered Mercantile Bank of India, London and China (later absorbed into HSBC), the Chartered Bank of India, Australia and China (which later became the Standard Chartered), and the Asiatic Banking Corporation.
 At the turn of the 20th century, the banking industry in Singapore took off.
 Home-grown banks came into play, competing against bigger banks with lower interest rates and a cultural affinity with their customers.
 From the 1950s, banking in Singapore entered a new league, with Bank of America establishing itself here in 1955 at 31 Raffles Place, and Bank of China at the adjacent Battery Road.

 During World War II, Raffles Place was among the places hit by bombs when seventeen Japanese bombers conducted the first air raid on Singapore on 8 December 1941, during the Battle of Malaya.
 The Japanese occupation of Singapore temporarily halted the near-continuous commercial development of Raffles Place.

 Financial hub

-In the 1960s and 1970s, retailers began to moved away from Raffles Place area to locations such as High Street, North Bridge Road and Orchard Road, and were replaced by finance houses and major banks.
+In the 1960s and 1970s, retailers began to moved away from the Raffles Place area to locations such as High Street, North Bridge Road and Orchard Road, and were replaced by finance houses and major banks.
 The Whiteaway Laidlaw department store building on Battery Road was taken over by Malayan Bank in 1962, and it was later demolished to make way for the Maybank Tower in 1998.
 Robinsons moved to Orchard Road after its landmark building was destroyed in one of the worst fires in Singapore's history in 1972, and its neighbour Overseas Union Bank expanded into the site with the construction of a new tower in 1986.
 The John Little's Building was sold in 1973 and demolished.

 The first underground car park in Singapore was constructed in 1965 under Raffles Place.
 It was replaced in the 1980s by the Raffles Place MRT station, which opened in December 1987.
 The station entrance features details from the 1911 facade of the old John Little building.